rwieruch/blog_robinwieruch_content/firebase-deploy-react-js.md

 npm install -g firebase-tools
 {{< /highlight >}}

-Using a global installation of the Firebase CLI, you can deploy any application without worrying the dependency in your project.
-For any global installed node package, remember to update the it occasionally to a newer version with the identical command:
+Using a global installation of the Firebase CLI, you can deploy any application without worrying about the dependency in your project.
+For any global installed node package, remember to update it occasionally to a newer version with the identical command:

 {{< highlight javascript >}}
 npm install -g firebase-tools